markomih/kmeans_mapreduce/README.md

 # K-means MapReduce implementation
-In this work clustering algorithm *k-means* is implemented using MapReduce (Hadoop ver.
-2.8) fremework.
+In this work k-means clustering algorithm is implemented using MapReduce (Hadoop version 2.8) framework.

 To run the program, shell script ```run.sh``` should be executed.
 It requires path to jar file and its input parameters which are: